 Tip 1: Use Pressure-Treated Panels

 For most fencing panels, timber tends to be the most popular option for creating them.
 It’s a flexible option with a relatively high durability level.
 However, it isn’t without vulnerabilities, and if you want your panels to be even more durable, you should get them pressure-treated.
-Wood that is pressure-treated will have more preservatives in it, which will make it more resistant to rotting.
+Pressure-treated wood will have more preservatives in it, which will make it more resistant to rotting.

 Tip 2: Get Capping Rails and Post Caps Installed

 Wood is vulnerable to water, and when rain piles onto your fence, the wood material will inevitably absorb it.
-If you get capping rails and post caps installed, you’ll help make sure that water doesn’t stay in close contact with your fence for too long.
+If you install capping rails and post caps, you’ll help ensure that water doesn’t stay in close contact with your fence for too long.
 By keeping your fencing drier for longer, you can help combat any problems with water damage that it may have.

 Tip 3: Have Gravel Boards Installed

 You have to monitor more than the fence itself.
-The ground can also cause problems, especially if the rain had been pouring for an extensive period of time.
-If you install gravel boards, however, your fence will be protected from the incredibly damp ground.
-These boards function as a type of barrier that keeps your fencing from getting too exposed to water.
+The ground can also cause problems, especially if the rain has been pouring extensively.
+However, if you install gravel boards, your fence will be protected from the incredibly damp ground.
+These boards function as a barrier that prevents fencing from being exposed to water.

 Contact Albaugh & Sons

-Since 2003, Albaugh & Sons, LLC has been dedicated to meeting the fencing, decking, and home remodeling needs of homeowners throughout the greater Frederick area.
-All of our team members are experienced, well-trained, and committed to exceeding the expectations of every customer.
+Since 2003, Albaugh & Sons, LLC has been dedicated to meeting homeowners’ fencing, decking, and home remodeling needs throughout the greater Frederick area.
+All our team members are experienced, well-trained, and committed to exceeding the expectations of every customer.